-- Do not overload the washing drum then the specified capacity.
+- Do not overload the washing drum than its specified capacity.

 - It is advised to always wash clothes in small loads with less detergent.
-The use of excess detergent would not only damage the clothes and the water pipes, but leakage can also cause severe damage to the motor of the washing machine.
+The use of excess detergent would not only damage the clothes and the water pipes, but heavy loads can cause leakage, which in turn can also cause severe damage to the motor of the washing machine.